KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 'thon'
 ```

-To return the compleat string we can indicated as follow
+To return the compleat string we can indicated as follow.

 ```python
 >>> f[:]